PNg-HA/AWS_Workshop_StrengthenWAF/content/2-Preparation/_index.md

 Please remember to delete all deployed resources (CloudFormation stack) after completing the workshop to avoid unnecessary charges.

-### Evaluate
+### Assessment

-This workshop will guide you through evaluating and improving the security posture of a web application.
-The environment you'll be working in consists of a web application hosted on AWS, intentionally designed to be vulnerable.
-Your objective is to identify these vulnerabilities and implement security measures to mitigate them.
+In this workshop, the deployed web application is built in purpose to contain web vulnerabilities.
+You would be guided to assess and enhance the security posture of a web application.
+The goal is to find the existing vulnerabilities and deploy countermeasures.

-Here's an overview of the steps in this section:
+Following are the main steps in this section:
-1. Understand the architecture: Understand the deployed architecture, and identify the underlying infrastructure components.
+1. Architecture overview: Take a look at the architecture and understand its workflow and the functions of the underlying services.

-2. Access workshop progress dashboard: Explore the findings from automated scans of the web application, and your overall progress.
+2. Progress dashboard tracking: Track your progress and investigate the reports from automated web app vulnerability scan.

-3. Run manual scans: Perform manual security scans on the web application and identify remaining challenges.
+3. Manual scan execution: Implement web app scan manually to find the existing vulnerabilities.

 #### Workshop Architecture